Skip to main content

 written by:

-I have been involved in the oil and gas industry in one form or another for over thirty-five years.
+I have been involved in the oil and gas industry in one form or another for more than 35 years.
 This long tenure has enabled me to witness incredible changes in both the market and technology.
-There have been busts and booms, the discovery of new oil and gas fields and techniques to reach these reserves.
-I have seen the emergence of downhole instrumentation to give indications of factors – such as pressure, volume – as well as new stimulation techniques to draw out every ounce.
+There have been busts and booms, the discovery of new oil and gas fields, and techniques to reach these reserves.
+I have seen the emergence of downhole instrumentation that gives indications of factors – such as pressure, volume – as well as new stimulation techniques to extract every ounce.

-My experience has enabled me to recognize that we’re currently in the midst of great technological changes within the oil and gas industry; but with these advances come cybersecurity risks, which have been steadily increasing in this sector.
-This blog will look at how today’s oil producers are using new sensor technologies to improve efficiencies and reduce cost and examine how associated security risks can be mitigated.
+This post will look at how today’s oil producers are using new sensor technologies to improve efficiencies and reduce cost, and examine how associated security risks can be mitigated.

-Producers are adapting these systems to remotely monitor well sites for security, process and health & safety, using these new combined technologies.
+Producers are adapting systems to remotely monitor well sites for security, process, and health & safety, using a combination of these new technologies.
 This will move producers from a reactionary stance to a proactive stance, benefiting the operational aspects of a site and decreasing the need for some well services.
 Sensors working around the clock can detect abnormal activity, replacing random manual checks.
 This will ultimately save money and keep the well profitable.
-Many companies are bringing these capabilities into their networks, but with that comes potential cyber risks.

 Battling cyber threats to critical infrastructure